-- (a) Communicating and coordinating any required medical and physical therapy appointments in advance with their supervisors. - (b) Notify supervisor if you experience difficulty performing your assignment. - (c) Promptly notifying their supervisors of any change in restrictions or limitations after each appointment with their treating medical professionals. - (d) Communicating a status update to their supervisors no less than once every 30 days while assigned to temporary modified duty. - (e) Submitting a written status report to the Chief of Police that contains a status update and anticipated date of return to full-duty when a temporary modified-duty assignment extends beyond 90 days.
+- (a) Communicating and coordinating any required medical and physical therapy appointments in advance with their supervisors. - (b) Promptly notifying their supervisors of any change in restrictions or limitations after each appointment with their treating medical professionals. - (c) Communicating a status update to their supervisors no less than once every 30 days while assigned to temporary modified duty. - (d) Submitting a written status report to the Lieutenant that contains a status update and anticipated date of return to full-duty when a temporary modified-duty assignment extends beyond 60 days.